pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 I remain very cynical about the current high-water mark for LLMs and augmented coding... but at the same time I use them every day and I don't think they're finished improving.

-Let's ~~growth hack blog visitor numbers~~ record how I use them today as a little reflection on where I think they work and where they don't
+Let's ~~growth hack blog visitor numbers~~ record how I use them today as a little reflection on where I think they work and where they don't.
+Something I can revisit as the tech (and my skill with it) improves

 <!--more-->

-# First, a necessary but brief diversion into how I use tools generally.
+# First, a necessary but brief diversion into how I use tools generally

 I was largely self-taught as a developer and (after vbscript 😱) I started with DotNet.
 I found JetBrains Resharper early on and never looked back.
 The assistance in the IDE to write, refactor, and improve code was game-changing.
 I don't begruge anybody any tool they want to use to level-up.
 Wanna use a graphical git client, or emacs, or anything else... go for it, go make cool things

 Because of that entry to the industry I'm also not super keen on VSCode (you love it? great, see above, you do you, go make cool things).
-I'm too used to clever interventions helping me and VSCode is too barebones (and so much slower than SublimeText).
+I'm too used to clever interventions helping me and VSCode is too barebones (and so much slower than SublimeText)

 So, I _like_ having tools directly involved in my workflow.
 I learned LINQ more quickly and more throughly because I had resharper prompting me inline, at write-time: "hey, why not like this?"

 # Do I think LLMs do good work?

-It's like having a startlingly talented, but very overconfident, inexperienced colleague.
+It's like having a startlingly talented, but very overconfident, inexperienced colleague

-They will swing from correcting you on the intricacies of some detail of technology to doing blindingly stupid things like naming variables with one of your competitors company names in them.
+They will swing from correcting you on the intricacies of some detail of technology to doing blindingly stupid things like naming variables with one of your competitors company names in them

 And just like the work of any colleague where you bear more responsibility.
 It is on you to own making sure the work is good.
-If you're helping someone with less experience than you the mistakes are yours, don't blame the colleague / LLM.
+If you're helping someone with less experience than you the mistakes are yours, don't blame the colleague / LLM

 And just like working with any colleague... you can do more together than you could before - **once you know how to work together**

 As an example, while I'm writing this Claude Code is writing some tests for me.
 I just did a "mean colleague" trick.
 I went in and commented out the implementation - and the tests carried on passing.

+![the over confident colleague](/images/2025/07/over-confident-1.png){: loading="lazy"}{:loading="lazy"}

 The LLM fixed that and we shipped the PR.

-I find faking timers in Jest super confusing and couldn't figure it out... the LLM could 🤝.
+I find faking timers in Jest super confusing and couldn't figure it out... the LLM could 🤝

-![the over confident colleague](/images/2025/07/over-confident-1.png){: loading="lazy"}{:loading="lazy"}

 # Things I'm totally sold on